zacnider/entrofhe/README.md

-# FHEVM Example Hub with EntropyOracle Integration
+# EntroFHE — FHE-Native Encrypted Randomness Example

 A comprehensive collection of standalone, Hardhat-based FHEVM examples demonstrating various concepts and patterns for building privacy-preserving smart contracts using Fully Homomorphic Encryption. **All examples are integrated with EntropyOracle** - a production-ready FHE-based entropy and randomness infrastructure.